COVID-19 AND DOWNTOWN: WHAT YOU NEED TO KNOW

 Our Clean and Safe Ambassadors continue to operate safely (with PPE) without disruption, adding cleaning protocols such as disinfecting highly trafficked, high-touch spaces and surfaces in the public realm, daily.
 Downtown will be clean, safe and attractive as we slowly reactivate our downtown economy and recreational vibrancy over the months ahead.

-DINING & RETAIL: With Nashville currently in Phase Three, retail stores and commercial businesses may continue to operate at 3/4 capacity, while restaurants may operate dine-in services at 1/2 capacity, and bars may reopen with social distancing up to a max of 100 patrons indoors and additional 100 patrons outdoors.
+DINING & RETAIL: With Nashville currently in Phase Three, retail stores and commercial businesses may continue to operate at 3/4 capacity, while restaurants may operate dine-in services at 1/2 capacity, and bars may reopen with social distancing up to a max of 125 patrons per floor.
 While there are several downtown businesses that are still operating with modifications, please contact the businesses directly for more information.